shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/Blockchain-Based-Skill-Verification-System.md

 ## Account Structure

-Whenever someone signs up, there can be two kinds of accounts: the company account and the user account.
+Whenever a user signs up, there can be two kinds of accounts: A company account or a user account.

 1. **Company Account**